isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 The elimination of a default operation is (should be) based on the desired semantics of the class.
-Consider such classes suspect, but maintain a "positive list" of classes where a human has asserted that the semantics is correct.
+Consider such classes suspect, but maintain a “positive list” of classes where a human has asserted that the semantics is correct.

-### <a name="Rc-ctor-virtual"></a>C.82: Don't call virtual functions in constructors and destructors
+### <a name="Rc-ctor-virtual"></a>C.82: Don’t call virtual functions in constructors and destructors

 ##### Reason